Natapabon/rock-paper-scissor-game/README.md

 # Virtual Rock Paper Scissor Game

 A virtual version of rock, paper, scissors game.
-Two players compete by choosing an option and comparing their choices.
-The game is win, lose, or draw - the loser loses a life.
+Two players (Human /▲/ VS Machine /■/) compete by choosing an option and comparing their choices.
+The game is win, lose, or draw - the loser loses a life ♥.
 Keep playing until one player has no lives left to live.

 ## Project Roadmap File
 [Project roadmap Google Doc Link](https://docs.google.com/document/d/1yBAzJa2S_-vdWWsShtaeSQu_SMPHZajRFQDgrYy_kVw/edit?usp=sharing)